Graduate awards

 As outlined in the CGPS policy on Centrally Administered Funding, a student may not hold two major internal institutional scholarships at the same time, or a major institutional scholarship and a major external scholarship.
 A major scholarship is defined as equal to or more than $17,500 per year.
 Top-up awards and honorary scholarships at a reduced value may be combined with major scholarships.
 It is your responsibility to inform the College of Graduate & Postdoctoral Studies of any such funding that you are receiving.

-The Queen Elizabeth II Centennial Aboriginal Scholarship is a $20,000 scholarship awarded annually on the basis of academic excellence to First Nations and Métis students pursuing graduate and post-graduate studies in any field at an accredited Saskatchewan university.
+The Saskatchewan Lieutenant Governor's Indigenous Scholarship is a $20,000 scholarship awarded annually based on academic excellence to one student, or split between deserving candidates, who are pursuing graduate or post-graduate studies in any field at the University of Saskatchewan or University of Regina.

-To be considered for The Queen Elizabeth II Centennial Aboriginal Scholarship, you must:
+To be considered for the Saskatchewan Lieutenant Governor's Indigenous Scholarship, you must:

 • be a Canadian citizen;

-• have an undergraduate degree in any discipline;
+• have an undergraduate degree in any discipline (at the time of commencement of the scholarship);

-• have applied for admission or be enrolled in graduate or post-graduate studies at an accredited Saskatchewan university for the upcoming year; and
+• have applied for admission or be enrolled in graduate or post-graduate studies for the upcoming academic year at either the University of Saskatchewan or the University of Regina;

-• have applied for a thesis or project-based program.
+• have applied for a thesis or non-thesis (project-based) program.
+Note – course-based programs are not eligible.

 The University is committed to equity, diversity, and inclusion, and is proud to support academic opportunities for Indigenous students.
 We continue to grow our partnerships with Indigenous communities across the province, nationally and internationally, and value the unique perspective that Indigenous students provide to strengthen these relationships.
 Only Indigenous candidates will be considered for this award Verification of Indigenous Membership/Citizenship at the University of Saskatchewan is led and determined by the deybwewin | taapwaywin | tapewin: Indigenous Truth policy and Standing Committee in accordance with the processes developed to enact the policy.
 Verification of Indigenous Membership/Citizenship with documentation is a condition of receiving this award.